International Perspectives (3): Heba el-Cheikh

 What might experiences from community-rooted work around the world teach us about creative projects here in Scotland?

-For this, the third in our Culture Collective ‘International Perspectives’ series, we will be joined by Egyptian arts producer and community activist Heba el-Cheikh.
-Chaired by François Matarasso, the event will explore Heba’s experiences of working ‘in the margins’, mobilising informal communities of interest, and making projects work against the odds.
+For this, the third in our Culture Collective ‘International Perspectives’ series, we were joined by Egyptian arts producer and community activist Heba el-Cheikh.
+Chaired by François Matarasso, the event explored Heba’s experiences of working ‘in the margins’, mobilising informal communities of interest, and making projects work against the odds.

 About Heba el-Cheikh

 Heba El Cheikh is the co-founder and managing director of Mahatat – a contemporary art social enterprise based in Cairo that aims to unleash inspiration and creativity, spread joy and entertainment, and expand the pool of professional artists working in the outdoor art disciplines.
 She is considered one of the important international experts on participatory art concepts in the Arab world.
 Through making art in public spaces, and with a range of different communities, her work aims to set democratization processes in motion.
 Since its founding in 2011, Mahatat has become a model for participatory art practice on an international level.

 You can learn more about Heba and her work via her website.

 The conversation will be Chaired by François Matarasso – community artist, writer and consultant, and author of A Restless Art – How participation won, and why it matters.
 In that book, François wrote about Heba’s work: